mmshad/outline-aws-terraform/README.md

 At the end of Terraform script results, look for a line with green color and `{"apiUrl":"https:/`.
 Copy this green line (including brackets ) to Outline Manager for AWS.

-**Note**: The AMI in the `variables.tf` file is a custom built AMI with Docker installed to save on the Docker installation process by Outline.
+**Note**: The AMI in the `variables.tf` file is a default one.
+You can build an AMI with Docker installed to save on the Docker installation process by Outline.

 If you need to destroy and create a new VPN, just destroy each with